 Her name means “related by marriage” and she is the wife of Thor.
-Sif is the mother of Trude, one of the Valkyries, with Thor.
+Sif is the mother of Trude – one of the Valkyries – with Thor.

 Thoughts on Sif

-Sif’s hair is thought to represent golden grain crops, ready for harvest, and as mentioned above, the golden leaves of the Fall seasons.
-She is envisioned as the embodiment of the crops reaching upward to her sky-god husband, Thor, who’s summer storms reach down and fertilize her.
+Sif’s hair is thought to represent golden grain crops, ready for harvest, and the golden leaves of the Fall season.
+She is envisioned as the embodiment of the crops reaching upward to her sky-god husband, Thor, who’s Summer storms reach down and fertilize her.
 One of the kennings for the mineral gold is “Sif’s hair.”

-To the proto-heathens, family was everything, and had a much broader definition than today – the nuclear family being a contraption of 20th Century post-industrial society.
-Grandparents, aunts, uncles, cousins, cousins-by-marriage, god parents, step parents, step siblings, half siblings, in-laws, fosterlings, adopted family, as well as clan and tribe: Sif is the goddess of them all as a family unit.
+To the proto-heathens, family was everything, and had a much broader definition than today – the nuclear family being a contraption of 20th Century industrial society.
+Grandparents, aunts, uncles, cousins, cousins-by-marriage, god parents, step parents, step siblings, half siblings, in-laws, fosterlings, adopted family, as well as clan and tribe: Sif is a goddess of them all as a family unit.

 Signs and Symbols